stefanborghys/shelly-hub/README.md

 # 🔌  Shelly-Hub

-Middleware to configure and manages Shelly devices in a local network.
+Middleware to configure and manage Shelly devices in a local network.